4awpawz/trio-docs/source/fragments/docs/learn/filenamesandpermalinks.md

 > "a URL that is intended to remain unchanged for many years into the future, yielding a hyperlink that is less susceptible to link rot.
 Permalinks are often rendered simply, that is, as friendly URLs, so as to be easy for people to type and remember.
 Most modern blogging and content-syndication software systems support such links.
 Sometimes URL shortening is used to create them."

-## Naming and linking conventions for non blog article pages
+## Naming And Linking Conventions For Non Blog Article Pages

 The file name and linking conventions that Trio employs for non blog article pages is as follows: